nuhame/mlpug/README.md

 Currently, mlpug supports the following deep learning/machine learning library 'backends':

  * PyTorch
- * Tensorflow (in development, some feature not available yet)
+ * Tensorflow (in development, some features not available yet)

 Further, support for the following machine learning library backends are planned:
  * Microsoft DeepSpeed